Sakoori/Sakoori/README.md

 What do I use Github for?: Storing scripts for things I do, learning how to create projects and committing

-Languages I Use: MATLAB, Python
+Languages I Use: MATLAB, Python, LaTeX

 Computational Software/Packages I'm Familiar With: Gaussian 16, VASP, Quantum ESPRESSO, Atomic Simulation Environment